huzeifa/starter-hugo-academic-sakina/content/project/class-7-acids-and-bases/index.md

 <!--StartFragment-->

-•Acids are substances turn litmus red and have a pH of less than 7
+Acids are substances turn litmus paper red and have a pH of less than 7.

-•Alkalis are substances that turn litmus blue and has a pH more than 7.
+Alkalis are substances that turn litmus paper blue and have a pH more than 7.
 Alkalis are soluble bases.

-•Acids and Bases can cancel each other out to become neutral
+Acids and Bases can cancel each other out to become neutral

-•Neutral substances have a pH of 7
+Neutral substances have a pH of 7

-•The pH scale measured using Universal Indicator shows the strength of acids and alkalis from 1 to 14.
+The pH scale measured using Universal Indicator shows the strength of acids and alkalis from 1 to 14.

 <!--EndFragment-->